 The Guidelines are supported by a series of diet and sleep tips along with advice on how to get started on a weight loss plan.

-More advice for the public can be found in our Food, activity and sleep section.
+More advice for the public can be found on the Health Information and Services website.